garbusbeach/rails-node-boilerplate/README.md

 # Rails with Node boilerplate
 > This is a boilerplate for a Rails app with Node.js.
-It gives easy possibility to separate frontend app code and develop it independently, but gives possibility to use Rails for backend API, server side rendering and whole application.
+It gives easy possibility to separate frontend app code and develop it independently, but leaves Rails for backend API, server side rendering and whole application.

 ## How it works
 Majority of node modules are not working properly with ruby asset bundlers (like importmap).
 If you would like to have separated front-end code with back-end, but share files like `.env` or some directories this is perfect solution.
 You can write your Rails app like regular (also having some FE on Rails side), but leave little or main part of front-end app to Node.
 Node is bundling your front-end code from `/frontend` directory to single `application.js` and `application.css` files in rails assets directory.
 This way you can use `javascript_include_tag` and have easy served front-end code, without any additional configuration.